KazaKago/StoreFlowable.kt/README.md

 You need to additionally implements `saveAdditionalDataToCache()` and `fetchAdditionalDataFromOrigin()`.
 When saving the data, combine the cached data and the new data before saving.

-The [GithubOrgsFlowableCallback](example/src/main/java/com/kazakago/storeflowable/example/flowable/GithubOrgsFlowableCallback.kt) and [GithubReposFlowableCallback](example/src/main/java/com/kazakago/storeflowable/example/flowable/GithubReposFlowableCallback.kt) classes in [**example module**](example) implement paging.
+The [GithubOrgsFlowableCallback](example/src/main/java/com/kazakago/storeflowable/example/flowable/GithubOrgsFlowableCallback.kt) and [GithubReposFlowableCallback](example/src/main/java/com/kazakago/storeflowable/example/flowable/GithubReposFlowableCallback.kt) classes in [**example module**](example) implement pagination.

 ## License